mitmproxy/mitmproxy/examples/README.md

 **pathod**  Testing the requests module with a single pathod instance started for the test suite.

-**stream_modify.py** This inline script modifies a streamed response.

-**tls_passthrough.py** This inline script allows conditional TLS Interception based on a user-defined strategy.

 **custom_contentviews.py**

 **flowbasic**     This example shows how to build a proxy based on mitmproxy's Flow primitives.

-**har_dump.py**    This inline script can be used to dump flows as HAR files.

 **remote_debug.py**     This script enables remote debugging of the mitmproxy *UI* with PyCharm.